Danica89/EasySnap/README.md

-# FreeSnap
+# EasySnap
-MultiOS application to take screenshots or record video.
-Allows to edit screenshot before upload or save it.
+multiplatform desktop application, allows to capture screen as screen or video, edit it and share.

 ###Current features